Breakpoint based online anomaly detection: Introduction

-However, if poorly calibrated an anomaly detector can lead to alarm fatigue.
-An overwhelming number of alarms desensitizes the people tasked responding to them, leading to missed or ignored alarms or delayed responses \cite{cvach2012monitor, blum2010alarms}.
-One of the reasons for alarm fatigue is the high number of false positives which take time to be managed \cite{solet2012managing, lewandowska2023determining}.
-To reduce the number of false positives, the aim is to control the False Discovery Rate (FDR) \cite{benjamini1995}, while minimizing the False Negative Rate (FNR).
-The classical method to control the FDR is the Benjamini-Hochberg (BH) procedure \cite{benjamini1995,Benjaminicontrolfalsediscovery2001}, which also guarantees a low false negative rate.
-In the article \cite{MarySemisupervisedmultipletesting2022, marandon2022}, the FDR is controlled in the case of offline anomaly detection using BH.
-In a recent work of ours \cite{kronert2023fdr}, a new strategy has been designed in the online framework for controlling the FDR for stationary series using a modified version of BH applied to subseries.
-In the present paper, we extend this work to the nonstationary case.
+Second, a poorly calibrated anomaly detector can lead to alarm fatigue.
+An overwhelming number of alarms desensitizes the people tasked with responding to them, leading to missed or ignored alarms or delayed responses \cite{cvach2012monitor, blum2010alarms}.
+One of the reasons for alarm fatigue is the high number of false positives that take time to resolve \cite{solet2012managing, lewandowska2023determining}.
+To reduce alarm fatigue, it is necessary to theoretically ensure that the number of false positives is low.
+In the article \cite{MarySemisupervisedmultipletesting2022, marandon2022}, the FDR in offline anomaly detection is controlled by the Benjamini-Hochberg (BH) procedure \cite{benjamini1995,Benjaminicontrolfalsediscovery2001}.
+However, this does not apply to the online case.
+In our previous article \cite{kronert2023fdr} we obtained control of the FDR using a multiple testing procedure.This previous article was limited to stationary time series, while this article assumes that the distribution of the time series can shift.
+The previous article provides a good introduction to the tools used in this article.